 From the example above, you can clearly see that most of the customers complain about the technical quality of the product.
 Talking about the digital services, logging in to the mobile app and the app in general cause the most confusion.

-"For us the negative feedback is an essential part of growth and learning.
+"For us, the negative feedback is an essential part of growth and learning.
 We dig a bit deeper to understand the root cause of the negative feedback and of course thank the customer for giving direct feedback to us.
-We want to maximise our learning and the feedback, both positive and negative, is important for growth and learning.
+We want to maximize our learning and the feedback, both positive and negative, is important for growth and learning.
 If we fail, we normally have a retro meeting: what we did, why we failed and how can we prevent it from happening again.” - says Kalle Tiihonen, Head of Agencies, Nordics at smartly.io, one of the fastest growing startups in Finland.

 #4.
 Finally, do something about it!